Contraceptive Use in the United States

 • More than 99% of women aged 15–44 who have ever had sexual intercourse have used at least one contraceptive method.

-• Among women who are at risk of unintended pregnancy, 89% are currently using contraceptives.
+• Eleven percent of women at risk of unintended pregnancy are not currently using any contraceptive method.

-• Eighty-four percent of black women who are at risk of unintended pregnancy currently use a contraceptive method, compared with 91% of their Hispanic and white peers, and 92% of Asian women.
+• Eighty-three percent of black women who are at risk of unintended pregnancy currently use a contraceptive method, compared with 91% of their Hispanic and white peers, and 90% of Asian women.

-•Ninety-two percent of at-risk women living at 300% or more of the federal poverty line are currently using contraceptives, compared with 88% among those living at 0–149% of poverty.
+•Ninety-two percent of at-risk women with incomes of 300% or more of the federal poverty level are currently using contraceptives, compared with 89% among those living at 0–149% of the poverty line.

 • Only 2% of at-risk Catholic women rely on natural family planning; the proportion is the same even among those women who attend church once a month or more.